pabloblancog/pabloblancog.github.io/_posts/2020-8-30-coding-interview.md

 - **Define a great test plan**

-Including average and edge cases.
+A good test plan is composed by many average cases, but also by edge cases.

 - **Work on code performance**

-Your solution will be tested in extreme cases, so time measuring and performance testing could find issues in those cases.
+Your solution will be tested in extreme cases, so time measuring and performance testing could find issues in those cases before submitting your solution.

-- **Make the code understandable**
+- **Make the code readable and understandable**

-Indentation, proper variables names, etc. If you are using an IDE that supports linting, use it.
+Use indentation, proper variables names, etc. If you are using an IDE that supports linting, use it.

-- **Control the remaining time**
+- **Keep the remaining time under control**

-Keep enough time to submit your solution without rushing.
+Save enough time to submit your solution without rushing.

 ## 3. Submit the code

-- **Include inline comments**
+- **Include comments**

-Some comments on relevant code lines can be helpful for the reviewer.
+Some inline comments on relevant code lines can be helpful for the reviewer.
+You can also include a header comment to explain the decisions you took.

 - **Remove console outputs from the code**

-They could make some tests failing by timeout errors.
+The 'print' statements are expensive in time consumption, so they can make the tests failing by timeout errors.

 - **Take your latest code online**